 OTHER BENEFITS: Your child may be eligible for other benefits such as the Virginia children’s health insurance program and Medicaid.
 The law now allows the school division to share your free or reduced price meal eligibility information with Medicaid and the Virginia children’s health insurance program called Family Access to Medical Insurance Security (FAMIS).
 Medicaid and FAMIS can only use the information to identify children who may be eligible for free or low-cost health insurance, and to enroll them in either Medicaid or the Virginia children’s health insurance program.
 These agencies are not allowed to use the information from your free or reduced price meal application for any other purpose.
 Medicaid officials or officials with FAMIS may contact you to get more information.
 You are not required to allow us to share this information with Medicaid or the FAMIS program.
 Your decision will not affect your children’s eligibility for free and reduced price meals.
 If you do not want us to share this information, please check the appropriate box in Section 6 of the application.

 If you need help filling out the application form, please contact the school your child attends or the School Nutrition Office at 226-5544

 *****Attention Mobile Device Users*****

-For your application to be completed successfully, it will need to be submitted from a Laptop Or Desktop (Mac Or PC), preferably using Google Chrome.
+For your application to be completed successfully, it will need to be submitted from a Laptop Or Desktop (Mac running Chrome Or PC).